 Great Barrington, MA 01230

-The Community Land Trust in the Southern Berkshires, Inc., a non-profit corporation organized under the laws of the Commonwealth of Massachusetts with an office in the town of Great Barrington, County of Berkshire and Commonwealth of Massachusetts (hereinafter referred to as "Land Trust" or "lessor") and ____________________ (hereinafter referred to as "lessee"), hereby agree as follows:
+The Community Land Trust in the Southern Berkshires, Inc., a non-profit corporation organized under the laws of the Commonwealth of Massachusetts with an office in the town of Great Barrington, County of Berkshire and Commonwealth of Massachusetts (hereinafter referred to as "Land Trust") and _____________ and _________________ (hereinafter referred to as "Lessees"), hereby agree as follows:

 1. Leasehold Property

-1.1 The Land Trust hereby leases unto the lessee and the lessee accepts from the Land Trust, each in consideration of the obligations of the other and upon the terms and conditions hereinafter set forth, sole possession, occupancy and use of a certain residential site (hereinafter designated as the "Leasehold") situated on land owned by the lessor in the town of Great Barrington, County of Berkshire, Commonwealth of Massachusetts, said Leasehold located as shown on the copy of the Forest Row Land Use Plan attached hereto and designated as leasehold number ______ (__) plus other interests in the common lands shown and described on the Forest Row Land Use Plan.
-Lessee is the owner of improvements located on said leasehold number _______________.
-The entire site (hereinafter "Forest Row Site"), of which the Leasehold is a part, is described as follows:
+1.1 The Land Trust hereby leases unto the Lessees and the Lessees accept from the Land Trust, each in consideration of the obligations of the other and upon the terms and conditions hereinafter set forth, sole possession, occupancy and use of a certain parcel of land (hereinafter designated as the "Leasehold") situated on the easterly side of Jug End Road in the town of Egremont, County of Berkshire, Commonwealth of Massachusetts, said Leasehold located as shown on the copy of the Indian Line Farm Land Use Plan attached hereto.
+Lessees are the owners of improvements located on said Leasehold, which is described as follows:

-1.2 The Land Trust reserves to itself, its successors and assigns all the oil, gas, coal and other minerals including water and soil and all rights to the same of whatever nature upon, in and under the Leasehold, together with the right to extract, mine, and remove therefrom any or all of the same including the right to access to and use of such portions of the surface of the Leasehold as may be necessary for the extraction, mining, and removing of said minerals with the exception of any portions improved by the lessee.
-Any extraction, mining and removing of said minerals shall require the written consent of the lessee and shall be subject to the obligation of the Land Trust not to interfere with the use of the Leasehold by the lessee pursuant to this lease and to return the surface on the Leasehold property to its original state, and provided that the lessee shall have the right to so much of the minerals so extracted, mined, or removed as may be reasonably necessary for use by the lessee on the Leasehold itself, but not for the purpose of selling the minerals or for any exportation purpose.
+1.2 In order to make a clear distinction between improvements on the Leasehold which are owned by the Lessees and the ownership of natural resources which may be located on the Leasehold, the Land Trust reserves to itself, its successors and assigns all the oil, gas, coal and other minerals including water and all rights to the same of whatever nature upon, in and under the Leasehold, together with the right to extract, mine, and remove therefrom any or all of the same including the right of access to and use of such portions of the surface of the Leasehold as may be necessary for the extraction, mining, and removing of said minerals with the exception of any portions improved by the Lessees.
+Any extraction, mining and removing of said minerals shall require the written consent of the Lessees and shall be subject to the obligation of the Land Trust not to interfere with the use of the Leasehold by the Lessees pursuant to this lease and to return the surface on the Leasehold property to its original state, and provided that the Lessees shall have the right to so much of the minerals so extracted, mined, or removed as may be reasonably necessary for use by the Lessees on the Leasehold itself, but not for the purpose of selling the minerals or for any exportation purpose.